 - In 1995, both: the Seokguram Grotto and the nearby Bulguksa Temple were inscribed on the UNESCO World Heritage List.
-Those were one of the first buildings in South Korea described on that list.
+Those were some of the first buildings in South Korea described on that list.

 - The grotto can be visited every day between 6.30 a.m. and 6.00 p.m. in the summer season.
 Entrance between 7.00 a.m. and 5.00 p.m. is available off the season.

 - Admission ticket 6000 WON (about 5$).